 2. For Students Living On Campus: An affidavit signed by the student stating that the student declines the vaccination for bacterial meningitis for reasons of conscience, including a religious belief.
 A conscientious exemption form from the Texas Department of State Health Services must be used.
 Please allow several weeks for delivery.

 3. For Students Living Off Campus: An affidavit signed by the student stating that the student declines the vaccination for bacterial meningitis for reasons of conscience, including a religious belief.
 A conscientious exemption form from the Texas Higher Education Coordinating Board may be used.

 Note: Students who enroll exclusively in online courses are exempt from the requirement, as are students who are at least 22 years old by the first day of classes for their entering term.

 - You will not be allowed to schedule classes until you provide proof of vaccination.
-Most entering students for the fall semester attend Stinger Daze in April or a Day 1 session in May, June or July.
-It is highly recommended to submit your vaccination record before these events.
+Most incoming students attend a Day 1 event in April, May, June or July.
+Please submit your vaccination record before these events.